ReboreExplore/Spectral-Indices-Analysis-using-geospatial-frameworks/local_scripts/README.md

-In order to run the local scripts, the followinf steps needs to b followed.
+In order to run the local scripts, the following steps needs to b followed.